Work Visa in Singapore

 In Singapore, work permits are for basic-skilled workers from an approved source territory.
 This approval is given depending on the sector the worker has a job offer from.
 Importantly, the minimum age restriction for this work visa is 18 years for all non-domestic foreign workers.
 The upper limit, meanwhile, is 58 years for Malaysians and 50 years for non-Malaysians.

-• Second is the adherence to the Dependency Ratio Ceiling (DRC) by all employers in Singapore.
+DRC must be adhered by all employers in Singapore.
 DRC is the permitted ratio of foreign workers and the total workforce in a Singapore company.

 What is a Singapore S Pass